31 Different Types of Moths in Maryland

 Share with your friends 🥹!

-When it comes to spotting wildlife in the state of Maryland, moths may not be the first thing that comes to mind.
+When it comes to spotting wildlife in Maryland, moths may not be the first thing that comes to mind.

-However, Maryland is home to a wide variety of moths, from small and colorful species to large and drab ones.
+However, Maryland has many moths, from small and colorful species to large and drab ones.

-In this blog post, we’ll take a look at the different types of moths in Maryland that you might find.
+In this blog post, we’ll look at the different types of moths you might find in Maryland.

-From the beautiful Cecropia Moth to the fuzzy White-marked Tussock Moth, these creatures have an important role in the ecosystem and are worth getting to know.
+From the beautiful Cecropia Moth to the fuzzy White-marked Tussock Moth, these creatures play an important role in the ecosystem and are worth knowing.

-If you live in or are visiting Maryland, you may be surprised to learn that there are over 250 species of moths living in the state.
+If you live in or are visiting Maryland, you may be surprised to learn that over 250 species of moths live in the state.

-Moths are a fascinating part of Maryland’s ecosystem and can be seen fluttering around in many different habitats.
+Moths are a fascinating part of Maryland’s ecosystem, fluttering around in many different habitats.

 From the small and delicate to the large and brightly colored, these species vary widely in size, shape, and color.

-As said earlier, we’ll explore some of the different types of moths in Maryland and discuss the characteristics that set them apart from one another.
-Shall we?
+As said earlier, we’ll explore some of the different types of moths in Maryland and discuss the characteristics that set them apart.

 1. Bidens Borer Moth